rikuu/Gap2Seq/README.md

---fuz <int>                 number of nucleotides to ignore on gap fringes  [default 10] --dist-error <int>          maximum error in gap estimates  [default 500] --solid <int>               threshold for solid k-mers for building the DBG [default 2] -all-upper		    If specified, all filled bases are in upper case.
+--fuz <int>                 number of nucleotides to ignore on gap fringes  [default 10] --dist-error <int>          maximum error in gap estimates  [default 500] --solid <int>               threshold for solid k-mers for building the DBG [default 2] --randseed <int>            random seed (0 to use current time)  [default 0] --all-upper                 fill all bases in upper case.
--unique			    If specified, only gaps with a unique path of best length are filled.
--best-only		    If specified, only paths that have optimal length are considered.
--h, --help                  show this help message and exit
+--unique                    fill only gaps with a unique path of best length --best-only                 consider only paths that have optimal length -h, --help                  show this help message and exit
 ```